sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

     If you spend the green token, write 'swimming' on your character sheet."

- * On a *critical failure* flip, the GM can use 3 banked points to make an additional move
+ * On a *critical failure* flip, the GM may use 3 banked points to make an additional move